arav06/aws-fundies/aws-management-concepts.md

 Aimed at large projects whose profit can be measured in seconds

 - Response time: If the business is down, response time is less than 15 minutes
-- Designated Technical Account Manager who will help when there is a problem in your organization and they can give you ideas
+- Designated Technical Account Manager who will help when there is a problem in your organization and he/she can give you ideas
 - Cost: There are 3 options when it comes to enterprise support.
 You will pay the greatest of the following 3 options
 	-  $15,000 per month
 	-  10% of the bill, if the bill is less than $150K